Innoactive/Hub-Tutorial-Unity-Project/README.md

 Let's start by spawning some tools and moving them around.
 Then open the menu and save your space.
 Check your WMC and see how it shows up there.
 But we cannot load it yet.

 As said before, the loading will be done through a new menu button.
-Start editing your _TutorialMenu_ XML description from chapter 8 and include _SpacesMenu_ which extends _Hub.SpacesMenu_, just like we did with the _ToolsMenu_ before.
+Start editing your _TutorialMenu_ XML description from chapter 8 and include _SpacesMenu_ which replaces _Hub.SpacesMenu_, just like with the _ToolsMenu_.
 Include two new buttons, one for actually loading a space and one for resetting your current space to the original state.

 First the loading: Create a default button with Id _Load_.
 As a condition make sure the user is logged into the _Innoactive Hub_ Backend.
 This makes the button only visible if the condition is met.
 Next add a _CommandBehaviour_ with a _NavigationActionCommand_ and loading the last revision of the given Unity scene as action.
 For scene use the name of your scene (_TutorialScene_).
 Additionally, make sure the command is only executed locally, so not every other user is forced into the loaded space, and it is not automatically saved when the space is left.
 As description for this icon use _Load_ and as icon the _Icon_Menu_Download_ which you can find at ```Menu > Icons > Icon_Menu_Download```.

 Resetting your space is similar to loading.
 Again, create a new default button with the same condition and the same command behaviour and the same command type.
 Make sure it is also only executed for the local player, in the same scene as before and do not save when leaving the space.
 But for the action make sure this time only the local unity scene is loaded.
-Call this button _Reset_ and give it the _HomeIcon_ which you can find in the same folder as the other one.
+Call this button _Reset_ and give it the _HomeIcon_ which you can find in the same folder as the one for loading.

 Save your XML file and start your application.
 Choose _Load_ to load the previously saved state and you will see that your objects will be where you left them before.
 Now reset your space, load again, reset again and finally save.
 Now your empty space is your last saved space.